The Papers of Benjamin Franklin: Yale collection

 This collection, originally referred to at Yale as the Mason-Franklin Collection, is the most extensive collection of works, letters and documents by or about Franklin and his times.
 It also includes various books and pamphlets owned and sometimes printed by Franklin, with some of them having imprints used by Franklin as a printer.
 The collection was first amassed early in the twentieth century by William Smith Mason of Yale who graduated in the class of 1888.
 The collection was housed at his home in Evanston, Illinois, where he hired a personal librarian to assist him in gathering materials, and for their organization and care.
+Yale alumni and faculty member, James H. Hutson, at one time served as one among several editors of the Franklin Papers.